jekhokie/scriptbox/multiple--vagrant-istio-k8s-cluster/README.md

 - Calico (networking)

+## Some Notes

+This repository has a lot more in it than just creating a Vagrant k8s cluster.
+There are many sub-directories not mentioned in this README file.
+Specifically, the contents of this repo also support the blog [https://jekhokie.github.io](https://jekhokie.github.io) and you can see much of its contents used in several Kubernetes-focused tutorials in that blog.

 ## Prerequisites

 This repo assumes that you already have a functioning Vagrant + VirtualBox setup.
 In addition, you need